Alumni Regents

 Asia: China, Hong Kong, Taiwan

 Jerry H. Wang has been in the asset management industry since 1991.
-He is founder of Hong Kong-based Vision Investment Management an award-winning Asian alternative investment manager with clients in the United States, Europe, the Middle East, and Asia.
+He is the founder of Hong Kong-based Vision Investment Management, an award-winning Asian alternative investment manager.
 He has served as a member of Northwestern University’s International Campaign Committee as well as the Alumni Admission Council.
+Wang is one of the founding members of the NU Club of Hong Kong and a senior adviser to the NU Club of Beijing.

 Full Bio

 Wang received a bachelor’s degree in industrial engineering and management science from the McCormick School of Engineering in 1991.
-He established Vision in 2000, developing a comprehensive Asian alternative investment management company with efficient investment processes, stringent risk control, and superior risk-adjusted returns.
-In 2013, he turned the firm into a private family investment office focused mainly on wealth management and real estate businesses in greater China and Vietnam.
+He established Vision in 2000, a comprehensive Asian alternative investment management company with efficient investment processes, stringent risk control, and superior risk-adjusted returns.
+Vision was one of the largest Asian alternative investment managers with institutional clients from the US, Europe, Middle East, and Asia.
+In 2013, Wang turned Vision into a private family investment office with focuses on alternative investments as well as family businesses in Greater China and Southeast Asia.
 Prior to forming Vision, Wang was an executive director at Scudder Kemper Investments and a director at Merrill Lynch Capital Management Group.

 U.S. Regents